-Civic Spirit educates, inspires, and empowers schools across faith traditions to enhance civic belonging, knowledge, and responsibility in their student, faculty, and parent communities.
+Civic Spirit educates, inspires, and empowers schools across faith traditions to enhance civic belonging, knowledge, and responsibility in their student and faculty communities.

 What We Do

-Through enriching professional development and purposeful student programming, we support the next generation in gaining the information, skills, and sensibilities to become beholden participants in the civic life of their community and the political life of our democracy.
+By providing educators with enriching and academically rigorous professional development, pedagogical coaching, and discourse training, we support the next generation in gaining the information, skills, and sensibility to become beholden participants in the civic life of their community and the political life of our democracy.

 Finding one’s place in the American story and fostering connection and a sense of civic responsibility for community and our self-governing democracy.